Seville Great House

 Kola nuts are traditionally offered to respected guests visiting homes in West Africa and are a mild stimulant.

 Each room is filled with various artefacts dating back as far as prehistoric times.
-The Seville site has archeological findings belonging to the Taino and Arawak.
+The Seville site has archaeological findings belonging to the Taino and Arawak.
 A tribe of people that became extinct due to harsh cruelty, murder, disease and suicide brought to the island by the Spanish and English colonies.
 Some Taino people managed to escape to the mountains and were later joined by the Maroons who were escapee Africans brought to the Island by the European colonies.

 Taino people called the island Haymaica, meaning ‘Land Abounding with Springs’.
 The name changed shape soon after the arrival of Christopher Columbus and he referred to the island as Yamaye.